The Caste System Explained

 When investigating ancient social structures the most important factor is perspective and context.
 Marxist social class categories do not really apply to ancient cultures.

 First caste is derived from the Portuguese casta = class.
 In Hinduism caste is known as varṇa and jāti.
 Varṇa means "character" or "Nature" and refers to one's natural disposition.
-Jāti refers to the community in which one is born.
+Jāti refers to the economic unit/community in which one is born.

 The unit of an ancient pre-industrial society was the extended family; a large number of families working in the same profession constituted a jāti.
 The extended family fulfilled all those functions which are now fulfilled by the market and the government.
 Education, employment, health care, insurance, old age care, arranging of marriages, child-care and resolution of family disputes.
 Those matters which could not be resolved within the extended family were referred for arbitration to the elected governing body of the jāti community known as the panchayat.
 Each and every jāti was autonomous and took care of their own members providing training, employment, security, super-annuation etc. They decided their own laws and rules about marriage, food and personal and inter-personal conduct and every other aspect of social life.
 So for example some jātis ate pork and beef and others didn't, some were vegetarian, some drank alcohol and used marijuana, some were matriarchal some were patriarchal, some accepted divorce and remarriage of widows and others didn't.
 The jāti also resolved land and stock disputes and also dealt with crime such as theft, murder, rape etc.